scottransom/presto/INSTALL.md

 ## td;dr for experienced PRESTO builders:
 With v5, we have switched to building and installing with [meson](https://mesonbuild.com/).

+**MacOS users should see the comments at the bottom of this file!**

 As always, there are a set of essential packages required to build PRESTO.
 This command should do it on a Debian/Ubuntu-like system:
 `apt install git build-essential libfftw3-bin libfftw3-dev pgplot5 libglib2.0-dev libcfitsio-bin libcfitsio-dev libpng-dev gfortran tcsh autoconf libx11-dev python3-dev python3-numpy python3-pip`

 Make sure that your `PRESTO` environment variable points to the top-level PRESTO git checkout.
 And make sure that `$PRESTO/lib` and `$PRESTO/bin` are **not** in your `PATH` or `LD_LIBRARY_PATH` or `PYTHONPATH` environment variables as we have required in the past.
 It is probably a good idea to clean your earlier compiles, as well.
 Just cd into the `src` directory and do a `make cleaner`, and then come back here.

 From your activated Python virtual or [Conda](https://docs.conda.io/) environment, make sure that you have `meson`, `meson-python`, `ninja`, and a recent `pip` installed (also Python >=3.8):